 The MDGs also aroused disagreement.
-The U.S. saw development as broader than the MDGs and while others generally agreed they sought to focus on the MDGs.
+The U.S. saw development as broader than the MDGs.
+While others generally agreed, they still sought to focus the summit on the MDGs.
 There was much disagreement on where the G8 was meeting the MDGs and what to do to meet them in the years ahead.
-Here most sought to be more accountable, but faced technical challenges in measuring performance relating to exchange rates, bilateral and multilateral mechanisms, and the unique disease specific approach used in he U.S. It was thus hard to compare how all were measuring a specific commitment such as that on HIV/AIDS.
+Most sought to be more accountable, but faced technical challenges in measuring performance relating to exchange rates, bilateral and multilateral mechanisms, and the distinctive disease-specific approach used in he U.S. It was thus hard to compare how all were measuring a specific commitment such as that on HIV/AIDS.
 The challenge was to find the right balance to properly measure how a specific commitment was being met.